 Who can be nominated?

 Anyone can be nominated.
 We love learning about new things going on in town through BOM nominations.
-We also take suggestions in the nomination round for categories for the following year’s BOM.

 Can nominees be based outside Morgantown?